Root Cause Analysis – how do you get it to work effectively? Part 4: Bringing it all together

 Fault Tree Analysis

-I know this example is a bit flippant but it serve its purpose to explain things.
+I know this example is a bit flippant but it serves its purpose to explain things.
 Keep in mind though that this would be just a ‘snippet’ from a more extensive analysis of a complete process.

 Let’s look at its main characteristics: